Empowering refugees in urban settings in Jordan.

 In the urban setting, CBSR II manages the largest Home Visit (HV) outreach project in Jordan and has become the primary partner responsible for vulnerability assessments.
 The program has successfully provided vulnerability criteria data for well over 200,000 Syrian and Iraqi refugee cases throughout Jordan, enabling UNHCR to provide cash assistance and other services to the most vulnerable.
 Outreach work has contributed significantly to UNHCR’s Refugee Assistance Information System (RAIS) database, allowing not only UNHCR, but all authorized agencies to access large amounts of assessment data and understand the broader refugee situation in Jordan, including the most prevalent issues and needs across multiple sectors of aid.
 The program also manages a community-level health referral system in which Community Health Workers (CHWs) identify patients with healthcare needs and refer them to the Ministry of Health (MoH) or I/NGO clinics to receive available services.

 CBSR II also engages and empowers urban refugees through community dialogue, decision-making and shelter enhancement.
 The program pairs with a number of Community Based Organizations (CBOs) and Community Support Committees (CSCs) to bring together diverse community representatives to discuss the major concerns and needs of the community and set action plans to address those needs.
-CSCs have held a number of events, including awareness sessions on specific health issues, remedial education classes, skills-building workshops and social events.
+CSCs have facilitated a number of events, including awareness sessions on specific health issues, remedial education classes, skills-building workshops and social events.
 The program works with two CBOs in Amman and Zarqa that provide Syrian and Iraqi refugees working as commercial sex workers (CSWs) with essential services that improve and empower them to maintain their physical and mental well-being through improved awareness and access to services.
-Through counsellors and peer educators, CSWs have access to psychosocial counselling, drop-in centers, medical testing for HIV/AIDS/STDs and pertinent health information.
+Through counselors and peer educators, CSWs have access to psychosocial counselling, drop-in centers, medical testing for HIV/AIDS/STDs and pertinent health information.